bwsw/cloudstack-ui/README.md

    3. Oher browsers and operating systems
 7. Hire us for frontend or backend development of custom software development projects.
 Take a look at our [website](https://bitworks.software/) to know where we can be useful.
 Take a look at our [presentation](https://www.slideshare.net/secret/BpNGxtaPUfOIqj) to learn more about us.

-To do a contribution, just contact us with next e-mail: info@bw-sw.com
+To contribute, just contact us via e-mail: info@bw-sw.com

 ## License

-It's released under Apache 2.0 license.
+It’s released under the Apache 2.0 license.

 # Documentation